What is health? How do you define it?

 - Social health

 If a person gets infected by a potent microbe and has a low immunity against it, then he may fall ill.
 But bacteria and viruses are not a cause for decreasing health status of our society.
-Man himself is the cause for it.
+Man himself is the cause of it.

-People through their life-style and drug-abuse, decrease their immunity and create fertile grounds for these microorganisms.
+People through their lifestyle and drug-abuse, decrease their immunity and create fertile grounds for these microorganisms.
 And people themselves act as the carriers and create conditions for their spread.
-Think of it this way – if there is no drug abuse, no sexual perversions, no promiscuity – what will be the rate of infection of HIV or Hepatitis-B?
+Think of it this way – if there is no drug abuse, no sexual perversions, and no promiscuity – what will be the rate of infection of HIV or Hepatitis-B?
 Extremely low.
-And that applies to most of the modern diseases in some way or the other.
+And that applies to most modern diseases in some way or the other.
 Bacteria and viruses cannot rage a war against us – it is us who help them kill us!

-The first question that comes up in context of spiritual health is whether you believe in spirits?
+The first question that comes up in the context of spiritual health is whether you believe in spirits.
 And then there are related questions like – do you believe in God? good spirits and evil spirits? after-life? hell and heaven? etc. All are very philosophical questions and the only answer scientific reasoning can give to them is – ‘NO’.
 But I believe there is more to life than just science and so I will give my views regarding these questions in relation to the question of spiritual health.